Born to Listen

 "PERSISTENCE IS DEFINITELY THE KEY TO A GREAT LISTENING AND SPOKEN LANGUAGE OUTCOME." —Janeth, Sophie’s mom

 Sophie’s parents persisted in finding experts who would consider amplifying their young daughter, and they succeeded.
-At four months old, Sophie received her first BAHA hearing aid.
+At four months old, Sophie received her first BAHA bone anchored device.
 “Everything changed.
 It really changed her world and our world and you could see results immediately.
 She could hear us.
 She could hear her environment around her and it was just such a turning point,” said Janeth.
 “We're very blessed to find the experts that we did.”

 “Don't take ‘no’ for an answer.
 In Sophie’s case, the experts weren't very educated on this particular condition, so it would have been really easy just to give up and say, ‘this is just how it's going to be,’” said John.
 “But ask the next question, find the next expert, and keep asking those questions to put your child in the best place.”